Lowell E. Baier: Professional contributions

-In addition to his work as an advisor to politicians and educators on conservation issues, Baier has had an extensive career of public service and volunteerism, serving on numerous boards and commissions, and has been recognized many times over the years for his service, both locally and nationally.
-He currently serves on the Executive Committee for the Theodore Roosevelt Association, the President's Council of the National Wildlife Federation, the Conservation Leadership Council sponsored by the Environmental Defense Fund, the Roosevelt-Rockefeller Brothers Conservation Roundtable, the Explorers Club, the Cosmos Club, and is Vice Chairman of the National Conservation Leadership Institute.
+In addition to his work as an advisor to politicians and educators on conservation issues, Baier had an extensive career of public service and volunteerism, serving on numerous boards and commissions, and was recognized many times over the years for his service, both locally and nationally.
+He served on the Executive Committee for the Theodore Roosevelt Association, the President's Council of the National Wildlife Federation, the Conservation Leadership Council sponsored by the Environmental Defense Fund, the Roosevelt-Rockefeller Brothers Conservation Roundtable, the Explorers Club, the Cosmos Club, and was Vice Chairman of the National Conservation Leadership Institute.